felnne/ansible-php5/README.md

 * Installs the latest stable version of PHP 5 from non-system, or optionally, from system only sources
 * Configures the PHP configuration file for the CLI SAPI using recommended settings to improve security
 * Optionally, installs and enables the Zend OpCache extension, this is enabled by default
+* Optionally, installs and enables the XDebug debugger extension, this is disabled by default

 # TODO (Remove)